 Storage

 I have not tried this recipe without almond flour, so I can’t say for sure.
-I may experiment and come up with a recipe so stay tuned!
+I may experiment and come up with a recipe, so stay tuned!

-More bread recipes to try
+More gluten-free bread and wraps to try

-2 Ingredient Cottage Cheese Flatbread
+Viral Spinach Cottage Cheese Flatbread

 If you try this recipe, I’d appreciate it so much if you would rate it!
 And let me know in the comments how it worked out for you.
 I love hearing feedback and the recipe rating helps others find this recipe!